senmay/Betting-Application/README.md

 # Sports Betting Application

 This is a sports betting application built using Spring Boot and Hibernate.
 The application provides a RESTful API for users to place bets on sports events and manages the users' balances and bet results.
+Application is still in development.
+In wikis there is scenario for creating bet using request.
 Application is not 100% finished.
-In short video I'm showing video on one of the main scenario in app.

 ## Overview